Efficiently heat 1000 sq ft to 3500 sq ft with natural wood.

 Chimney sweeps hate cleaning chimneys that are installed with “direct connects” because all the debris that is brushed off the clay tiles from above falls down and builds up around the area where the 6” round or oval liner meets the rectangular flue tile.
 This area becomes the “weak link” in the chimney system where all combustible tar and creosote deposits accumulate.

 A full stainless reline eliminates the possibility of safety issues arising from defective clay tiles or masonry.
 We do not have to be concerned with the integrity of the brick structure which quite often has “hidden” problems which are not often identified during a chimney inspection.
 Also, chimney fires are much better contained within a UL listed 2100-degree stainless liner which can expand and contract freely with extreme changes in temperature.

-We carry Lopi and Hearthstone, two of the highest rated inserts in the country (made in USA) to give you, not only a great selection of styles and sizes but to provide the highest quality available.
-Massive in weight (averaging 450 lbs), these inserts will burn for 10-12 hours without any additional fuel and will provide up to 70,000 BTU's of heat, which is enough to warm a 2,000 square area.
+We carry Lopi and Hearthstone, two of the highest-rated inserts in the country (made in the USA) to give you, not only a great selection of styles and sizes but to provide the highest quality available.
+Massive in weight (averaging 450 lbs), these inserts will burn for 10-12 hours without any additional fuel and will provide up to 70,000 BTU’s of heat, which is enough to warm a 2,000 square area.

-Zero Clearance (Pre-Fab) Wood Fireplaces are factory built metal fireboxes that give you the warmth and charm of a masonry fireplace at a fraction of the cost, and can be installed practically anywhere in your home since they require no clearance to combustibles for framing.
+Zero-Clearance (Pre-Fab) Wood Fireplaces are factory built metal fireboxes that give you the warmth and charm of a masonry fireplace at a fraction of the cost and can be installed practically anywhere in your home since they require no clearance to combustibles for framing.
 The fireplace opening may have metal louvers or grills on the top or bottom.